Quest for Glory: So You Want to Be a Hero: Development

 The idea for Quest for Glory was that the game should "be as much about story as it was about combat and exploration".
 The story and setting are culled from various folklore sources.

 Many planned features were cut off in the development progress, to release the game in a realistic amount of time.
 Originally, Lori had planned for four different races: thief-like gnome, magic-wielding elf, human as a jack of all trades, and archer centaur, as well as the option for a female player character.
 Due to the limited resources available, the development team scaled back these plans, compromising with multiple classes for the human character.
 In the original design, there was supposed to be a big goblin maze.
 References to this have remained in the goblin base of the original version.
 Many of the town buildings were planned to be enterable.
 Also, magic users were supposed to be able to get a familiar like Zara had, but it was cut due to programming difficulties.

 The game was originally released as Hero's Quest: So You Want to Be a Hero but was re-released in 1990 as Quest for Glory I: So You Want to Be a Hero because of trademark issues involving the HeroQuest board game.

 The original game sported EGA graphics, while the remake had VGA graphics.

-According to Corey Cole, one of the game's developers and producers, the original Quest for Glory game cost $150,000 to make, while the VGA remake cost almost as much to make as a full VGA entry.
+According to Corey Cole, the game's co-creator, the original Quest for Glory game cost $150,000 to make, while the VGA remake cost almost as much to make as a full VGA entry.